DR0529 HONORS THEATRE For those who want more

 Syllabus:

-Students will be required to do the following for the 2007-2008 seasons:
+Students will be required to do the following:

-1.Class members will participate in Wizard of Oz in November.
+1.Class members will participate in a major play in November.

-7. Students will critique three plays during the last three marking periods.
+5. Students will critique three plays during the last three marking periods.
+This will include, in part, material on the author and the theatrical period.

 Texts: